shujianyang/btrForensics/README.md

 ###Input File:
 Raw image of a btrfs partition, or a partition using btrfs.

+###Current capability:
+Reads nodes in B-tree manually and prints information.

 ###Note:
 Reference of Btrfs structure can be found in [btrfs Wiki](https://btrfs.wiki.kernel.org/index.php/Main_Page).